A quantum expectation identity: Applications to statistical mechanics: Introduction

 Depending on the type of the system, we have different methodologies to obtain the density matrix $\hat{\rho}$ associated with the quantum state of such a system.
 For example, in atomic and molecular systems, we can reconstruct the density matrix using some fundamental parameters of the respective model, such as the total charge and the number of electrons, and also imposing well-known constraints to the statistical weights (probabilities) \cite{bochicchio_maulen}.
 On the other hand, within the inferential statistical approach of E. T. Jaynes \cite{jaynes1, jaynes_book}, we can build the least biased quantum distribution only maximizing the von-Neumann entropy

-under specific constraints related to whatever we know about the system.
-This procedure is, indeed, the application of the Maximum Entropy Principle (MaxEnt) to quantum statistics \cite{jaynes2}.
-In practice, the constraints that are used in the MaxEnt procedure are given by different Lagrange multipliers, such as the inverse temperature $\beta$ or the product $\alpha=-\beta\mu$, etc., where each of them is associated with respective expectation values of key observables of the system (energy and mean particle number, respectively).
+under specific constraints related to whatever we know about the system (in Eq. (\ref{von_neumann_entropy}) $k$ is the Boltzmann constant).
+This procedure is, indeed, the application of the Maximum Entropy Principle (MaxEnt) to quantum statistics \cite{jaynes2, maxent_rdm}.
+In practice, the constraints that are used in the MaxEnt procedure are given by different Lagrange multipliers, such as the inverse temperature $\beta$, or the product $\alpha=-\beta\mu$, where $\mu$ is the chemical potential, etc. In this sense each Lagrange multiplier is associated with a respective expectation value of a key observable of the system: in the case of $\beta$ the mean energy, in the case of $\alpha$ the mean particle number.
 Additionally, the knowledge of the expectation values of quantum observables allows us to reconstruct the density matrix of a microscopic system.
 Such a process is known as Quantum State Tomography \cite{tomography, efficient_reconstruction_tomography, tomography_reduced_density}, which, nowadays, comprises an important ground to quantum computing \cite{computing}.